 10,000 year old cave in Borneo.

-The oldest technique for vessel and vase making by pouring clay or ceramics, or the latter working of blowing glass objects, are all based on shaping the material that is in its semi-liquid state, which affects the object’s dynamical curvedness design.
+The oldest technique for vessel and vase making by pouring clay or ceramics, or the latter working of blowing glass objects, are all based on shaping the material that is in its semi-liquid state, which affects the object’s dynamical curvy design.

-Procurement of clear, high quality blown glass items for making new products, for us is the same as buying a blank canvases or panels in traditional painting.
+Procurement of clear, high quality blown glass items for making new products, for us is the same as buying blank canvases or panels in traditional painting.

 Roman glass production,

-during the 1st century AD.
+during the 1st century AD

-Strict nature rules for survival demands designs of curved body shapes with composite structures, which ensure not only strength and flexibility, but also the possibility of internal or external exchanges and filtration of substances and information.
+Strict nature rules for survival demand designs of curved body shapes with composite structures, which ensure not only strength and flexibility, but also the possibility of internal or external exchanges and filtration of substances and information.
 Imitating these designs enabling Synchropaint's visual identity to exist in synchrony with every interior and exterior living surrounding.